VariantSync/Vatras/src/CC.lagda.md

--- Import show for nats to make names from numbers open import Data.Nat.Show renaming (show to show-nat)

-open import Data.Maybe using (Maybe; just; nothing)
+-- Import show for nats to make names from numbers open import Data.Nat.Show renaming (show to show-nat) open import Agda.Builtin.String using (primStringEquality) -- used to compare dimensions

-open import Agda.Builtin.String using (primStringEquality)

 -- A converter that converts configurations for n-ary choice calculus to configurations for binary choice calculus.
 ConfigurationTranslator : Set